Nazareth | Capernaum | Galilee | Jerusalem

 Our pilgrimage begins today as we depart on our flight to Israel.
 Meals and drinks served aloft.

 After arrival at Ben Gurion Airport in Tel Aviv, our immersion in ancient Israel where Christ walked begins.
 We will be met by our guide who will guide us through the Holy Land and make the scripture come alive as we follow in the footsteps of Jesus.
-Stay overnight in the Mediterranean city of Netanya.
-(D, Mass)
+We travel north along the shores of the Mediterranean to Haifa where we will spend our first night in the Holy Land.
+(D)

 This morning we visit Magdala, birthplace of Mary Magdalene, known as “the Apostle to the Apostles,” where we will visit the chapel and surrounding ruins.
 Then enjoy a scenic boat ride across the Sea of Galilee, the setting of many moments in Christ’s life.
 We will visit the Church of Peter’s Primacy on the shores of Galilee.
 A rock at the center of the Church is believed to be the actual table where the Apostles ate breakfast with Christ after His Resurrection.
 It is where Peter’s role as the Vicar of Christ was further established as Christ asked him to “Feed my sheep” (John 21:16).
 We continue to Capernaum – the center of Jesus’s three-year public ministry where he called his first disciples, Peter, Andrew, James, John and Matthew.
 Here, Christ healed Peter’s mother-in-law of a fever, brought a child back to life, cured a leper, healed the centurion’s servant and cast out a demon from a young boy.
 We will visit the synagogue where Jesus taught and proceed to Tabgha, where we ponder the site where Jesus multiplied the loaves and fish to feed more than 5,000 people.
-(Luke 9:13) Our last site of this grace-filled day is the Mount of Beatitudes where Christ gave his famous Sermon on the Mount.
-We will have time for personal prayer and reflection here, along the shores of the Sea of Galilee.
-(B, D, Mass)
+(Luke 9:13) (B, D, Mass)

-We depart this morning from the region of Galilee and travel south through the Jordan River Valley to the traditional baptismal site of Jesus in the Jordan River.
-Renew your baptismal vows in the very river where Christ was baptized by John the Baptist (Mark 1:9).
-Ponder how the children of Israel crossed the River Jordan opposite Jericho when they came to the Promised Land.
-These are the waters the prophet Elijah divided and crossed with Elisha and in which Naaman the Syrian dipped seven times to cure his leprosy.
-Pilgrims come every year to immerse themselves in these holy waters.
-Journey into Jericho, the oldest known city in the Western world.
+We begin this morning at the Mount of the Beatitudes, where Christ gave his famous Sermon on the Mount.
+Then, depart from the region of Galilee and travel south through the Jordan River Valley to the traditional baptismal site of Jesus in the Jordan River.
+Renew your baptismal vows in the very river where Christ was baptized by John the Baptist.
+(Mark 1:9).
+Continue our journey into Jericho, the oldest known city in the Western world.
 In 1250 B.C., Joshua and the Israelites encircled the city, trumpets blasting, and the walls came tumbling down (Joshua 6).
-Jesus passed through Jericho on his way to Jerusalem.
 From Jericho we view the Mount of Temptation, where Jesus fasted and prayed for 40 days to resist the devil.
 Continue through the Judean Wilderness along the road Jesus mentioned in his parable of the Good Samaritan.
 We stop in Bethany to visit the House of Mary, Martha, and Lazarus, where Jesus often visited his friends, and the Tomb of Lazarus where Christ raised him from the dead.
 See the place where He revealed to Martha that He is “the Resurrection and the Life” (John 11).
 Then finish our day in Jerusalem, our home for the next five nights.
 (B, D, Mass)

 We will take a morning drive to the top of the Mount of Olives for a panoramic view of Jerusalem and visit two churches located on the mount: the Church of the Pater Noster, built over the caves where Jesus taught His disciples how to pray the “Our Father,” and Ascension Chapel, the site from which Jesus ascended into Heaven.
 Descend the mount on the path Christ walked on the “Palm Sunday Road” to Dominus Flevit, where He wept over Jerusalem and her future destruction.
 Then enter into the Garden of Gethsemane where Christ had His agony and was betrayed.
 Here we will pray in the Church of All Nations at the Rock of Agony, the very rock where Christ prayed and sweated blood before He was crucified.
 This afternoon we drive to Ein Karem, one of the most beautiful sites in the New City of Jerusalem where St. John the Baptist was born.
 Marvel at the Visitation Church where Mary proclaimed her service to God in her Magnificat prayer and pray the Magnificat together in this holy site.
 (B, D, Mass)